GTNewHorizons/GTNH-Translations/README.md

   - [sync-gt-lang-to-paratranz](./.github/workflows/sync-gt-lang-to-paratranz.yml) Syncs `GregTech.lang` to ParaTranz for specific language.
 Due to the way GT lang is generated, it cannot be automatically uploaded as a part of nightly workflow.
 Contributor needs to manually upload lang file under `nightly-history` directory and run this workflow if they want to update.
 - [sync-all-to-paratranz-all-langs](./.github/workflows/sync-all-to-paratranz-all-langs.yml) Calls the following workflow for all the languages sequentially.
   - [sync-all-to-paratranz](./.github/workflows/sync-all-to-paratranz.yml) Syncs mod lang, questbook, and GT lang to ParaTranz for specific language.
+- [upload-jar-translations](./.github/workflows/upload-jar-translations.yml) Uploads existing translations in mod jars to ParaTranz for specific language.
+If you want to choose which mod to upload, you can run it locally.
+Refer to [List of available actions](#list-of-available-actions).

 These workflows are not for running manually: